The reason for "abnormal" is that youth is a bizarre practice.

 A: Are you afraid of death?

-B: I've dreamed of dying several times on many depressed nights, so I feel that I have a genuine fear of death like most people.
+B: I have dreamed of dying several times on many depressed nights, so I feel that I have a genuine fear of death like most people.

 A: Then how can you still enlighten your mother?